microsoft/azuredevopslabs/labs/java/e2eintellij/readme.md

 1. Open IntelliJ if it is not already open.
 Open the MyShuttle2 project.

-1. Click VCS->Git->Show History to show the Version Control panel.
+1. Click **VCS->Git->Show History** to show the Version Control panel.
 In the panel, click Work Items.
 You should see the Bug.

     ![Create a branch from the Work Item](images/create-branch.png)

-    > **Note**: If you do not see the bug, ensure that it is assigned to you, since by default only work items assigned to you will appear in the work item list.
+    {% include note.html content= "If you do not see the bug, ensure that it is assigned to you, since by default only work items assigned to you will appear in the work item list." %}

-1. In the dialog, change the branch name to "totalsBug" and click Create.
+1. In the dialog, change the branch name to **totalsBug** and click Create.

     ![New branch](images/create-new-branch.png)